Roto-VR/com.rotovr.sdk/README.md

 Our freely available Unity SDK unlocks additional features for genuine game-changing possibilities.
 Roto’s bi-directional motor functionality combined with bi-directional yaw tracking (of both the user's head and body), together will access almost every kind of control device, opening up exciting opportunities for creativity.

-Below are some examples of how Roto can transform your game.

 ### Install from a Git URL
 Yoy can also install this package via Git URL.
 To load a package from a Git URL: